BitVM/BitVM/u32_xor_8.md

 # Bitwise XOR u32

-Bitwise XOR for two u32 words, implemented with a [lookup table for u8 words](u8_xor.md).
+Bitwise XOR for two u32, represented as four u8 chunks.
+XOR is implemented with a [lookup table for u8 XOR](u8_xor.md).

 ## Unlocking Script